lebebr01/simglm/README.md

 A flexible suite of functions to simulate nested data.
 Currently supports the following features:
 * Longitudinal data simulation
-* Two levels of nesting
+* Three levels of nesting
+* Unbalanced designs
 * Specification of distribution of random effects
 * Specification of distribution of within cluster errors
 * Specification of serial correlation